V-G-spec/DLProject-MLP/src/Act_Max_&_FGSA/Readme.md

 You can download the weights for the three CNN models: VGG-13bn, ResNet50 and DenseNet169 from this [Google Drive Link](https://drive.google.com/drive/u/3/folders/16114hZHtzcx3UXa2FMGlNGh-jTjWB-cz) and save them under `Act_Max_&_FGSA/CNN_models/state_dicts/`

+In all files you will have to set the working directory at the top of the file.

 ## Activation Maximization:

 You can play around with the Act_Max_VGG_13.ipynb and Act_Max_B_12_W_1024.ipynb notebooks.
 By tuning hyperparameters and using different regularization techniques, you can get different results.